-b.
-Maximum annual missed neutron dose calculated using: Prior to 1972, neutron to photon ratio after combining the recorded and missed photon dose.
-The actual maximum annual missed dose will be the product of two lognormal distributions.
-After 1971, the lognormal distribution from the neutron dosimeter using a geometric mean of (n MDL/2) and an upper 95% confidence interval of (n MDL), where n is the number of missing dosimeter results.
+- a.
+Estimated film dosimeter photon radiation detection levels before 1972 and neutron dosimeter MDLs after 1971. - b.
+Annual missed neutron dose calculated using: Prior to 1972, neutron to photon ratio after combining the recorded and missed photon dose.
+The actual estimate of annual missed dose will be the product of two lognormal distributions.
+After 1971, the lognormal distribution from the neutron dosimeter using a geometric mean of (n \ MDL/2) and an upper 95% confidence interval of (n \ MDL), where n is the number of missing dosimeter results. - c.

-c.
 Dosimeter not routinely assigned.

-6.5.2.1 Year
+6.6.2.1 Year

-Table 6-33 lists the potential missed dose for two distinct periods that are identified for correction to Hanford neutron dose results, as described in the following paragraphs.
+Table 6-33 lists the potential missed dose for two distinct periods that are identified for correction to Hanford neutron dose results as described in the following paragraphs.

 Before 1972.
-There is no recorded neutron dose prior to 1950 when 10B-lined PICs were used.
-Recorded neutron dose using the NTA film will likely underestimate significantly the actual neutron dose (Fix, Wilson, and Baumgartner 1997).
+There is no recorded neutron dose prior to 1950 when B-lined PICs were used.
+Recorded neutron dose using the NTA film will likely significantly underestimate the actual neutron dose (Fix, Wilson, and Baumgartner 1997).

-Due to the uncertainty in whether an employee's NTA badge would respond to the workplace neutron spectrum, using a ratio of the neutron-to-photon dose is a claimant-favorable option to reconstruct an individual worker neutron dose.
+Due to the uncertainty in whether an employee's NTA badge would respond to the workplace neutron spectrum, using a ratio of the neutron-to-photon dose is a favorable to claimant option to reconstruct an individual worker neutron dose.
 This is based on the fact that routine neutron exposure is essentially always accompanied with measurable photon exposure (Watson 1959).
 The approach is illustrated as:

-Neutron dose = photon dose neutron/photon dose ratio
+Neutron dose = photon dose \ neutron/photon dose ratio